-Member's Statement 182 - 6(2): Arctic Bay Participants at Arctic Winter Games
+Member's Statement 183 - 6(2): Arctic Bay Participants at Arctic Winter Games

 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-Before I start, I want to wish a big Happy Birthday to my youngest daughter, Hope Inuralaaq Akeeagok.
+Before I start, I want to wish a big happy birthday to my youngest daughter, Hope Inuralaaq Akeeagok.

-(interpretation) Mr. Speaker, today I also would like to rise to acknowledge the young people from Arctic Bay to take part in the Arctic Winter Games.
-They take part in the Dene Games and also I'll try and mention all of their names.
+(interpretation) Mr. Speaker, I also would like to rise today to acknowledge the young people from Arctic Bay to take part in the Arctic Winter Games.
+There are many participants in the Dene games and I'll try to mention all of their names.

-The first gold Ulu for Nunavut, I'd like to congratulate Lloyd Willie.
-Just prior to his return, he earned three different ulus, and I am extremely proud of his success in adapting the Dene games into exercises local Inuit can undertake, and they had success with these aboriginal games.
+Winning the first gold ulu for Nunavut, I would like to congratulate Lloyd Willie.
+Just prior to his return, he earned three different ulus, and I am extremely proud of his success in adapting the Dene games into exercises local Inuit can undertake, and they had success with these indigenous games.